Four OT students discussing the layout of a room during a lab exercise

 Students must complete all fieldwork and Capstone experience requirements within 24 months following completion of academic work.

-Students in the OTD program at Belmont have opportunities to meaningfully engage with community partners throuogh service and level I fieldwork.
+Students in the OTD program at Belmont have opportunities to meaningfully engage with community partners through service and level I fieldwork.
 Students may also choose to complete level II clinicals abroad in places like Ireland or Ecuador.
-Students are encouraging to engage in professional service organizations at the school, state and national level (BSOTA, TNOTA and AOTA).
-Students can strive for additional certificates in Leadership through Belmont GOLD and choose to be trained as Mental Health First Aid responder.
+Students are encouraged to engage in professional service organizations at the school, state and national level (BSOTA, TNOTA and AOTA).
+Students can strive for additional certificates in Leadership through Belmont GOLD and choose to be trained as Mental Health First Aid responders.
 Students are empowered to practice advocacy and inclusion skills through Belmont's COTAD (Coalition of Occupational Therapy Advocates for Diversity) student membership and events.

 Each year, the School of Occupational Therapy admits a class of 60 students to Belmont’s Doctorate of Occupational Therapy program.
 Students begin study in August of each year.